mabiesen/LedDisplayCoord-JSPY/README.md

 Color buttons to change the working color.
 Window on upper right side of the screen displays array of value-pair strings.
 To modify later.
 Set, display, and anim buttons are now operational.

+If values are desired for a personal led display using python, copy values from the value window and paste the values into a text file.
+Next, use the python script in this repository to convert the data to a readable form
+NOTE: The color conversion was intended to suit adafruits 32x32 led matrix display and associated libraries.
+Max 7 rgb.
 ```

 Project began as black and white matrix and evolved to utilize color.
 You may still see remnants of the black-and-white paradigm in the code.